- Language Agnostic

 - 🆓🎙 Coding Blocks — Pragmatic talk about software design best practices: design patterns, software architecture, performance, object oriented programming, and more.

-- 🆓🎙 Coder Radio by Jupiter Broadcasting — Weekly discussion about software development and related technologies.
+- 🆓🎙 Coder Radio by Jupiter Broadcasting — Weekly discussion about software development and related technologies (retired)

 - 🆓🎙 Talk Python to Me by Michael Kennedy — Interview podcast that brings on guests working on niche Python projects you should be aware of.

-- 🆓🎙 whiletruefm — Fortnightly technology discussion podcast formed by ProgDisc users.
+- 🆓🎙 whiletruefm — Technology discussion podcast formed by ProgDisc users. (retired)

 - 🆓📘 The Architecture of Open Source Applications — Authors of dozen open source applications explain how their software is structured, and why.